chhhhhyoo/FashionRecommendation/README.md

 ## Overview

-This project utilizes a deep learning approach to recommend clothing items based on user preferences.
+This project leverages deep learning techniques to recommend clothing items based on user preferences.
 By processing images through a modified ResNet model, the system predicts categories and provides relevant fashion recommendations.
-This solution will bridge the gap between fashion preferences and available inventory, enhancing user experience in digital fashion platforms.
+The goal is to enhance the shopping experience by bridging the gap between fashion preferences and available inventory, improving user engagement in digital fashion platforms.

 ## Features

 - **Image Preprocessing**: Standardizes input images to ensure consistency in model inputs.
-- **Fashion Categorization**: Utilizes a fine-tuned ResNet50V2 model to classify clothing items into predefined categories.
+- **Fashion Categorization**: Fine-tuned ResNet50V2 model classifies clothing items into predefined categories.
-- **Recommendation Generation**: Offers fashion recommendations based on the predicted category from user inputs.
+- **Recommendation Generation**: Provides fashion recommendations based on the predicted category from user inputs.
-- **Localization Support**: Includes functionality(bounding box) to handle image localization tasks, enhancing the model's focus on specific image regions.
+- **Localization Support**: Utilizes bounding boxes to enhance the model's focus on specific image regions.
 - **Ensemble Learning**: Implements an ensemble of ResNet models to improve prediction robustness.
+- **Content-Based Recommendation**: Uses cosine similarity on feature embeddings to find similar images.
+- **Grad-CAM Visualization**: Explains model predictions using activation heatmaps.

 ## Installation